-Figure C1 shows an evaluation of the 550 nm model aerosol optical depth (AOD) using data from MODIS.
-The MODIS data are a combination of the 550 nm Dark Target and Deep Blue product "Dark Target Deep Blue Optical Depth 550 Combined" from the level-3 product (Levy et al., 2013).
-The model shows positive biases in equatorial Africa but negative biases in northern Africa and in the ocean to the west of there.
+- Fig. C1 shows an evaluation of the 550 nm model aerosol optical depth (AOD) using data from MODIS.
+The MODIS data is a combination of the 550 nm Dark Target and Deep Blue product "Dark_Target_Deep_Blue_Optical_Depth_550_Combined" from the Level-3 product (Levy et al., 2013).
+The model shows positive biases in equatorial Africa, but negative biases in northern Africa and in the ocean to the west of there.
 This indicates some issues with dust in the model.
-Further north, there are small positive biases in the aerosol outflow region to the east of the US.
+Further north there are small positive biases in the aerosol outflow region to the east of the USA.
 Model values are also too high in the region to the north and west of the UK, and over the Mediterranean region.
-This may indicate an overestimate of aerosol mass from the land sources of pollution or a lack of scavenging.
-However, there are potential issues with the comparison between MODIS and the model in these regions since MODIS retrievals are only possible in cloud-free regions and model values are taken in both cloudy and cloud-free regions.
-Since the cloud coverage of this region is very high (see Figs. 1, 2 and 3), this may cause sampling biases, and further work is needed to examine the effects of this.
-Overall, model NMBF error values are -8.5%, 5.6%and -18.3 % over the NA, northern NA and southern NA regions, respectively.
+This may indicate an overestimate of aerosol mass from the land sources of pollution, or a lack of scavenging.
+However, there are potential issues with the comparison between MODIS - and the model in these regions since MODIS retrievals are only possible in cloud-free regions and model values are taken in both cloudy and cloud-free regions.
+Since the cloud coverage of this region is very high (see Figs. 1, 2 and 3) this may cause sampling biases and further work is needed to examine the effects of this.
+Overall model NMBF error values are -8.5, 5.6 and -18.3% over the NA, Northern NA and Southern NA regions, respectively.

 We now examine the changes between PI and PD for various aerosol-related model fields.
-Figures C2 and 13 show that the spatial patterns of the changes in AOD, CCN at 0.2%supersaturation using aerosol from the lowest model layer $(CCN{0.2\%})$ and $N_d$ are very similar, suggesting that changes in both AOD and CCN0.2 % are a good proxy for $N_d$ changes in this region.
-In terms of aerosol composition (Fig. C3), the largest changes in column aerosol mass (the vertically integrated aerosol mass concentrations for all size modes) occur for sulfate and BC.
-Sulfate changes occur further north than BC changes, with the latter occurring mostly over southern Europe and northern Africa.
-Sulfate changes dominate over the ocean except at around 18° N where there is a band of larger BC change likely associated with outflow from Africa.
-Similarly to BC, OM increases also occur over Africa and over the Atlantic Ocean at 18° N, with both BC and OM potentially contributing to the increase in $\text{CCN}{0.2\%}$ and $N{d}$ over the Atlantic that region.
-Sulfate changes likely dominate the $N{\rm d}$ changes further north in the Atlantic.
-OM aerosol mass decreases in the northern part of the Atlantic.
-Dust and seasalt column mass changes are very small in comparison to the other aerosol types for this region.
+Figures C2 and 13 shows that the spatial patterns of the changes in AOD, CCN at 0.2% supersaturation ($CCN{0.2\%}$) and N_d are very similar suggesting that changes in both AOD and $CCN{0.2\%}$ are a good proxy for N_d changes in this region.
+In terms of aerosol composition (Fig. C3), the largest changes in column aerosol mass (the vertically integrated aerosol mass concentrations for all size modes) occur for southern Europe and northern Africa.
+Sulphate changes dominate over the ocean except at around 18° N where there is a band of larger BC change likely associated with outflow from Africa.
+Similarly to BC, organic matter (OM) increases also occur over Africa and over the Atlantic ocean at 18° N with both BC and OM potentially contributing to the increase in $CCN{0.2\%}$ and N_d over the Atlantic that region.
+Sulphate changes likely dominate the N_d changes further north in the Atlantic.
+Organic matter (OM) aerosol mass decreases in the northern part of the Atlantic.
+Dust and sea-salt column mass changes are very small in comparison to the other aerosol types for this region.